jesusdiazjess/hgbc.edu.ph/README.md

 # hgbc.edu.ph
 # Temporary Webpage Project Platform Tech

 Welcome to my Platform Technology final project repository!
-This houses the code for my temporary webpage of HGBaquiran College, Inc. It features responsive design, interactive elements, and a clean codebase (charot).
+This houses the code for my temporary webpage of HGBaquiran College, Inc. It features a responsive design, interactive elements, and a clean codebase (charot).
 FUSASISERVER
+Also, read our FUSASIS - The Code of Conduct.md
 **Tech Stack:**
 - HTML
 - CSS